Peak Design Everyday Backpack Review (2023 Update)

-There are numerous people online who say that the update may not be worth it, and I don’t blame them at all for thinking as such.
+There are numerous people online who say that the update may not be worth it, and I don’t blame them at all for thinking such.

 When it comes to opinions I believe in “to each their own”.
-It’s quite a subjective thing as to whether you deem the updates as worthwhile or not, and it really comes down to where your priorities sit and whether you think they’re important to your needs.
+It’s quite a subjective thing as to whether you deem the updates worthwhile or not, and it really comes down to where your priorities sit and whether you think they’re important to your needs.

 I personally feel justified in purchasing the V2 after having used the Everyday Backpack V1 for quite some time on my everyday commute and on most of my holidays.

 The improvements Peak Design have made to the comfort and usability of the bag have been quite worthwhile in my opinion.

 The removal of the waist strap and the small interior pockets made for a bit of getting used to, but the added comfort and the improved MagLatch help to balance that out.

 If you don’t already own the Everyday Backpack V1, then I say (without hesitation) that the Everyday Backpack V2 is worthy of a purchase, especially with its lifetime warranty that is included in the package.

 It’s my favourite bag and it suits basically any situation I find myself in.
 I love mine and I’ll always happily promote it to anybody who may look my way or make the mistake of asking me about it.